 This is why sending thank-you notes and letters can have such a positive effect on you as well as the recipient.
 Instead of casually saying thanks in other ways, taking the time to express your gratitude on paper, by hand, helps clarify and increase those positive feelings.
 You may find even the simple act of writing a thank-you note to someone helps remind you of what you like about them, strengthening the relationship on your side as well as theirs.

 You might be thinking as many people do, that thank-you notes are difficult to write, but this isn’t the case at all.
 In fact, with handwritten correspondence, it’s often best not to overthink what to say.
 A simple reminder of what the person did, thanking them, and then wishing them well will go a long way.
 Businesses could take the same route, perhaps adding a small gift as well.

 Another common roadblock that stops people from sending thank-you notes is the fear of it being awkward or poorly received, but that is unfounded as well.
-There is an authenticity and care put into letters that cuts through the cynicism and negativity people often encounter through other communication methods, such as social media.
+There is a care and authenticity put into letters that cut through the cynicism and negativity people often encounter through other communication methods, such as social media.

 It’s often said you get what you give, and giving your time and energy to write something heartfelt will often get you back the same treatment.
 Instead of pointlessly worrying about it not happening, be excited for when it does.
 We guarantee it’ll happen sooner than you think.

 There are five main components to writing a good thank-you letter: